2i2c-org/team-compass/projects/managed-hubs/index.md

 (service:index)=
-# Collaborative JupyterHub Service
+# Managed JupyterHub Service

-The Collaborative JupyterHub Service is an ongoing service to **sustain and scale** a collaborative, community-driven, interactive computing service for communities in research and education.
+The Managed JupyterHub Service is an ongoing service to **sustain and scale** a collaborative, community-driven, interactive computing service for communities in research and education.

 **[`docs.2i2c.org`](https://docs.2i2c.org) has most of the information about this service**.